space to think

 Education is relational work.
 Everything that matters - the learning, the leading, the listening, the hard conversations - happens between people.
 And yet the conditions that shape those relationships often go unnoticed and unattended.

-Space to Think is a microbook for educators who want to pay closer attention to what happens in them, between them and around them.
+Space to Think is for educators who want to pay closer attention to what happens in them, between them and around them.
 Not a textbook.
 Not a framework.
 A small, carefully crafted field guide designed to be carried, returned to and to think with.

 It covers seven themes - self-awareness, listening, trust, what happens between us, feedback, the conversations that matter most and wellbeing.
 They are the interconnected ways of showing up, present in the work, whether we attend to them or not.